ababaian/bioFreelancers/README.md

 	- Add your name under `Freelance Bioinformaticians` in alphabetical order
 	- Template is <FIRST LAST.
 CITY, COUNTRY>

-4. Alternatively you can link to an outside webpage
+4. Alternatively you can link to an outside webpage.